Serialization

 const user = fromBinary(UserSchema, bytes);Use the message-level helpers unless you are working directly with the wire format.

-Text encoding
+Text format

 Base64 encoding